Red-Fairy/uOCF-code/README.md

 Note that we need to generate a depth image for each input image, and the MiDAS depth estimator is used in our experiments.
 Refer to their repo[https://github.com/isl-org/MiDaS] for more details.

 ## Pretrained Models
 We provide the pretrained models for uOCF.
-The models are available at [link (Google Drive)](https://drive.google.com/drive/folders/1zg-uSyFYCFWui3zyO6XXmkh8wlq5ht0Y?usp=drive_link).
+The models are available at [link (Google Drive)](https://drive.google.com/file/d/167v5JYomSxgrIyFnTNP3YnCpJQjaQHAi/view?usp=sharing).

 ## Testing
 To test the pretrained model, please run the following command:
 ```
 bash scripts/DATASET-NAME/test-MODE.sh
 ```
-where DATASET-NAME is one of (Room-Texture, Kitchen-Matte, Kitchen-Shiny), and MODE is one of (plane, noplane).
+where DATASET-NAME is one of (Room-Texture, Room-Furniture, Kitchen-Matte, Kitchen-Shiny), and MODE is one of (plane, noplane).

 ## Training
 (Optional, we have provided pre-trained checkpoints) Run the following command to train the model from stage 1